SanthoshUthiraKumar/Read-from-CSV/README.md

 # Read-from-CSV

 ## AIM:
-To write a python program to list the content in a CSV file
+To write a python program to read the content from a CSV file

 ## ALGORITHM:
 ### Step 1: